 Cava is different.

-Cava is produced using the same process as Champagne - the traditional method, or metodo tradicional.
+Cava is made using the same process as Champagne - the traditional method, or metodo tradicional.
 This is a more meticulous approach which involves secondary fermentation taking place actually inside each individual bottle.
 And whilst it takes longer and is more laborious for the winemaker, the result is, in our opinion, far superior to the tank method.

 The traditional method used to make Cava can be divided into stages.

 Firstly, there is the tirage stage.
 Here, the winemaker takes their final blend of fermented wine and bottles it, adding the sugar and yeast mix to each bottle.
 The bottles need to be strong so they can withstand the pressure of the carbon dioxide as it builds up during secondary fermentation.
 Hence Cava bottles are thicker and heavier than standard wine bottles.

 Once the sugar and yeast mix has been added, the bottle is capped with a temporary crown cap, like the ones used on beer bottles.
 This keeps the bottle airtight whilst secondary fermentation takes place but will be replaced later in the process.

 Next up, the bottles spend a minimum of 9 months in a horizontal position undergoing that all-important secondary fermentation and until the desired pressure and level of fizz is reached.

 As fermentation finishes the yeasts gradually die off but, importantly, they remain in contact with the wine.
 That’s a good thing.
 It helps more complex flavours to develop in the wine which doesn’t happen as much with the tank method.
 Like with Champagne, when you have a glass of quality Cava, you should expect it to give off subtle aromas associated with baking – things like bread, biscuits, or pastries.
 Those smells come from contact with the dead yeasts, and they give the wine more character.
 It’s a good sign you’re drinking a wine made from the traditional method rather than a standard sparkling wine.